Procedure-RPC/procedure.js/README.md

 If you would like to contribute a Procedure implementation in another language, please feel free!
 Create a GitHub repository for the language implementation and open an issue with us once it's ready for review! 💜

 ## License
-procedure.js is licensed under [MIT](https://github.com/procedure-rpc/procedure.js/blob/main/LICENSE).
+procedure.js is licensed under [MIT](https://github.com/procedure-rpc/procedure.js/blob/HEAD/LICENSE) © 2022 Tobey Blaber.